The Abolition of Man Essay Questions

 3. 3

-Why does Lewis argue that science cannot be objective?
+Why does Lewis contend that science cannot provide an independent moral foundation?

 4. 4